symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

         :language: javascript
         :lines: 23-

-Here you have a snippet to check the number last block number.
+Here you have a snippet to check the last block number.

 .. example-code::